The phrase adjustable bed is applicable to any bed base that can be lowered or raised for creating several sleeping

 More recently, several mattress manufacturers have launched customizable bed bases in the market, that share the same characteristics as those used in hospitals.
 Standard adjustable bed bases allow that both the head and foot of the bed to be inclined or declined, from which multiple profile positions for the sleeper’s lower and upper body are created.
 Other features may provide zero-gravity position, massaging, anti-snore position, wall sliding technology, silent alarms, remote control, the use of apps on wireless devices, and more.

-This blog post will examine the advantages / disadvantages of buying an adjustable bed base, some important purchase considerations, and our choices for the best current split-king adjustable beds in the U.S. marketplace.
+This blog post will examine the advantages / disadvantages of buying an adjustable bed base, some important purchase considerations, and our choices for the best split-king adjustable bed bases in the U.S. marketplace.

 Features of Adjustable Bed Bases